latidude99/contact-list/README.md

 # General Info
 My first foray into web apps world.
-Written after finishing a Spring Framework course mainly to practise things learnt on the course.
+Written after finishing a Spring Framework course mainly to practise what I have learnt on the course.
 It is as the name suggests a list or database of contacts with user registration and criteria based search functionality.

+You can visit live demo at http://contacts.latidude99.com

 <p align="center">
   <img src="images/contacts_15.jpg" width=100%>